-Before you thrown down your cookies and join a gym, meditate on why you are making changes in the first place.
+Before you have thrown down your cookies and join a gym, meditate on why you are making changes in the first place.
 Your why has to be felt in your heart and validated by your every action.
 It is the reason you are breaking out of your comfort zone and what you can fall back on in times of stress.

 There will be times of stress that will test you of course.
 We live in times of high stress.
-Messages that are simple, messages that are inspiring, messages that are life affirming, are a welcome break from our real lives.
+Messages that are simple, messages that are inspiring, messages that are life-affirming, are a welcome break from our real lives.
 Make sure you know WHY you are doing what you do.

 5. Surround yourself with people who support you

 Positive energy yields positive energy.
 The only souls who get to share your private space outside of preexisting commitments are those who support and love you and your WHY.
-Avoid energy vampires, even if they have been in your life for years, or even still, if they are family.
+Avoid energy vampires, even if they have been in your life for years, or even still if they are family.

 6. Focus on how you want to feel